gardener/landscaper/docs/usage/Blueprints.md

     - [Local](#local)
     - [OCI](#oci)

-## blueprint.yaml Definition
+## blueprint.yaml

-A blueprint is defined by a yaml definition that inside the blueprints filesystem.
-The blueprint is a versioned configuration file that consists of
+A Blueprint is a versioned configuration file that consists of

 - imports
 - exports
 - deployExecutions
 - exportExecution
 - subinstallation

+It is defined by a YAML definition that sits on the top level inside the blueprints filesystem.

-See [.schemas/landscaper_Blueprint.json](../../.schemas/landscaper_Blueprint.json) for the automatically generated jsonschema definition.
+The following snippet shows the structure of a `blueprint.yaml` file.
+Refer to [.schemas/landscaper_Blueprint.json](../../.schemas/landscaper_Blueprint.json) for the automatically generated jsonschema definition.

 ```yaml
 apiVersion: landscaper.gardener.cloud/v1alpha1